Experiencing a Monument Valley Sunrise Tour

 The Ear of the Wind

-Our next stop was a place called Ear of the Wind, which is another arch.
+Our next stop was a place called the Ear of the Wind, which is yet another arch.
 While you won’t see a single arch in the main Monument Valley Scenic Drive area, they’re abundant in the backcountry.

 Monument Valley Sunrise Tour